Relationships and Sex Education (RSE) Policy

 Parents and carers will be kept informed of any significant changes or updates to the RSE curriculum.
 They will be informed in advance by email of the introduction of sensitive topics so they have a chance to discuss these with their children if they wish.

 At the beginning of the academic year, parents and carers of children are emailed a copy of the ‘Curriculum Overview’ of their child’s PSHE learning for the year ahead.
-At the start of each term parents and carers of children are emailed a copy of the ‘Knowledge and Skills Progression’ along with questions for family discussion based on the contents of the curriculum.
+At the start of each term parents and carers of children are emailed a copy of the ‘Knowledge and Skills Progression’ along with questions for family discussion and signposting to additional resources based on the contents of the curriculum.
+(Please see APPENDIX 2 for other sources of support and local and national references which may be of interest.)

 At the beginning of the Summer Term, parents and carers of children are emailed with details of the planned RSE lessons and an overview of what will be covered.
-Parents and carers have the opportunity to respond and ask questions.
+Parents and carers have the opportunity to respond and ask questions and to request to view curriculum materials.

 Parents and carers have been consulted with regard to the RSE policy.
 After each significant policy change or update, parents are sent a copy and invited to comment on the school’s proposed amendments and RSE strategy.